Drift velocity of edge magnetoplasmons due to magnetic edge channels: Conclusions

 \section{Conclusions}

 Starting from quantum-mechanical analysis of magnetic edge channels, we developed consistent theory describing the drift velocity of edge magnetoplasmons.
 The unidirectional propagation of electrons populating the edge channels causes additional current response emerging during magnetoplasmon oscillations and accompanying perturbations of the local Fermi level near the edge.
 This response gives rise to additional term in the equations which describe edge magnetoplasmon electrodynamics.
-The magnitude of this term is characterized by the drift velocity $v_\mathrm{dr}$ calculated analytically on the basis of energies and dispersions of magnetic edge channels populated below the Fermi level.
+The magnitude of this term is characterized by the drift velocity $v_\mathrm{dr}$ calculated analytically as harmonic mean of group velocities of all magnetic edge channels whose dispersions cross the Fermi level.
 At the quasiclassical level, $v_\mathrm{dr}$ is analogous to the average velocity of electron spiraling motion in a confining electric field near the edge and in perpendicular magnetic field.
+As we show in Appendix~\ref{Appendix_A} using the quasiclassical quantization, $v_\mathrm{dr}$ is close to one half of the electron Fermi velocity when large number of Landau levels is occupied.

-Due to Landau quantization, the quantum-mechanically calculated $v_\mathrm{dr}$ strongly oscillates when the Landau level filling factor is changed, but on average it is close to the Fermi velocity of electrons, in agreement with quasiclassical considerations.
+Due to Landau quantization, the quantum-mechanically calculated $v_\mathrm{dr}$ strongly oscillates when the Landau level filling factor is changed, but on average it is close to one half of electron Fermi velocity, in agreement with the classical picture of skipping orbits.
 Assuming that charge density oscillations are confined in a narrow strip near the edge, we solved analytically the problem of edge magnetoplasmon in the presence of the drift velocity using the Wiener-Hopf method.
 We show that in the low-frequency and long-wavelength limit, $v_\mathrm{dr}$ provides additive contribution to the edge magnetoplasmon velocity, which agrees with traditional treatment \cite{Kumada3,Kumada4} based on transition to a reference frame moving with the drift velocity $v_\mathrm{dr}$.
+Our conclusion about additive contribution of the drift velocity holds both in the clean limit and in the presence of dissipation.